 When propagating Boston fern plants, simply remove the Boston fern runner from the base of the plant, either with a gentle tug or cut with a sharp knife.
 It is not necessary that the offset have roots as it will easily develop roots where it comes into contact with soil.
 The offset may be planted immediately if removed by hand; however, if the offset was cut from the parent plant, set it aside for a couple of days to allow the cut to dry and heal over.

 Boston fern shoots should be planted in sterile potting soil in a container with a drainage hole.
 Plant the Boston fern shoot just deep enough to remain upright and water lightly.
 Cover the propagating Boston ferns with a clear plastic bag and place in bright indirect light in an environment of 60-70 F. (16-21 C.).
 When the offshoot begins to show new growth, remove the bag and continue to keep damp but not wet.

 Propagation may also be achieved by dividing Boston fern plants.
 First, allow the fern roots to dry out a bit and then remove the Boston fern from its pot.
 Using a large serrated knife, slice the fern’s root ball in half, then quarters and finally into eighths.

-Cut a one-two inch section and trim all but 1 ½ to 2 inches of roots, small enough to fit in a 4 or 5 inch clay pot.
+Cut a 1- to 2-inch section and trim all but 1 ½ to 2 inches of roots, small enough to fit in a 4- or 5-inch clay pot.
 Put a piece of broken pot or a rock over the drainage hole and add some well-draining potting medium, covering the centered new ferns roots.

 If the fronds look a bit sickly, they may be removed to reveal the young emergent Boston fern shoots and fiddleheads.
 Keep moist but not wet (set the pot atop some pebbles to absorb any standing water) and watch your new Boston fern baby take off.